 The call for the gospel to go to the Jew first, and also to the Greek, is first and foremost a literal and natural call.
 These national callings cannot be replaced or erased in time and in eternity.
 Replacement theology, which teaches that the church has replaced natural Israel, has no place in the full counsel of scripture.
 God’s calling of natural Greece also has not ceased nor been replaced by the generic phrase, “Gentiles.”
 The true God of Israel unites His children, whether Jew, Greek or any other nation.
 He doesn’t replace them.
-Unfortunately, what the Greeks sowed in promoting replacement theology, she has also reaped.
-She too has been “replaced” in her unique supportive, expansive and cooperative role, and therefore we hear myriads say that to the Jew first and also to the “Greek” has nothing to do with the literal Greek, but to the Hellenistic world generally.
-They fail to see that when Paul uses the word Hellene rather than the word Ethnos in many New Testament scriptures, he means the literal Greek first.
+Could it be that what the Greeks have sowed in replacement theology, they have also reaped and therefore have been “replaced” in their unique supportive, expansive and cooperative role?
+Could the result of this be that now when we hear myriads say that to the Jew first and also to the “Greek” has nothing to do with the literal Greek, (but to the Hellenistic world in general), they fail to see that Paul uses the specific word Hellene rather than the general word Ethnos in many New Testament scriptures to mean the literal Greek first?

-The call to become one new man, where the Messiah becomes all and in all, is not a call to erase our individual identities as Jew, Greek, male or female, but it is a divine invitation to go beyond our own spheres, callings and isolation, in order to become one as the Father and the Son are one Colossians 3:10-11; John 17:20-21, not negating our fundamental and immutable individual roles, but going beyond to emphasize our essential and eternal oneness in and through the God of Israel and the mystery of that oneness.
+The call to become one new man, where the Messiah becomes all and in all, is not a call to erase our individual identities as Jew, Greek, male or female, but it is a divine invitation to go beyond our own spheres, callings and isolation, in order to become one as the Father and the Son are one Colossians 3:10-11; John 17:20-21, emphasizing our essential and eternal oneness in and through the God of Israel and the mystery of that oneness.

-The Jewish-Greek Bridge is a call to both Jew and Greek to unite in divine cooperation for the fulfillment of God’s redemptive purposes for humanity until all is restored according to Acts 3:21.
+It is part of the predestined calling of the Greek to unite with the Jew in divine cooperation for the fulfillment of God’s redemptive purposes for humanity, until all is restored according to Acts 3:21.
 This divine invitation is to become, in spirit and in truth, the one new man who is both Jew and Greek/Gentile and yet much more from the union of the two.
 Like the marriage covenant of God, the two become one in order to bear good fruit that remains and endures unto subsequent generations.
-Why does God consistently use the Jew-Greek, male-female parallels in scripture?
-It is because it takes the one to fully understand the other.
-They are forever connected and inseparable.
+God consistently uses the Jew-Greek, male-female parallels in scripture because it takes the one to fully understand the other.
+They are forever linked.
 The union of Jew and Greek is ultimately for the purpose of being restored together in one body to the image of Christ where He is all and in all.
 Ephesians 3:10-11

 Restoration of Identity and Purpose: The Shem-Japheth Brotherhood

-In order for the restoration of true identity and purpose to happen, we must discover and realign with our original callings in God.
+In order for restoration of true identity and purpose to happen, we must discover and realign with our original callings in God.
 Shem is the genealogical line of Abraham, Isaac and Israel, including Yeshua.
-Therefore Shem is both natural Israel and also Yeshua.
-Shem means name.
-Yeshua is the Name of the one true God.
-Yeshua and Israel will always be interwoven in time and in eternity and one without the other cannot fully reveal who He is (God’s Name/Shem).
+Therefore Shem (which means name) is both natural Israel and also Yeshua.
+Yeshua and Israel will always be interwoven in time and in eternity and one without the other cannot fully reveal who He is.
 In being called to dwell in the tents of Shem, Greece enters into the same God, family and covenant.
 Ephesians 2:19

 What does it mean to dwell in the tents of Shem?
 It has to do with changing our”mind-heart set”to an Hebraic one.
 God calls us all like Abraham, the first Hebrew, to dwell in temporal “tents.”
 He does not call us to build independent cities, empires or kingdoms, reaching to the heavens.
-The only eternal city is the one whose builder and maker is God.
-We are called to dwell in tents as a picture of our temporal existence, revealing that we are seeking His city alone.
-If in the likeness of our father Abraham, we are looking for the city whose builder and maker is God, we are in essence looking for God Himself and for our abiding place in Him.
+We are called to dwell in the tents of Shem as a picture of our temporal existence, revealing that we, like our father Abraham, are seeking His city alone.
 Romans 11:8-10

 We are not “at home” in these “tents.”
-We are groaning, waiting for our complete redemption, the restoration (Tikkun) of our body, (soul and spirit).
+We are groaning, waiting for our complete redemption, the restoration (Tikkun) of our body, soul and spirit.
 2 Corinthians 5:4; Romans 8:22-23.
 We desire not to be unclothed but to be clothed upon, that mortality might be swallowed up of life.
-Dwelling in the tents of Shem is ultimately about emigrating from our own self-focused life to immigrate to the God of Israel/Yeshua and His Kingdom.
-II Corinthians 5:6-9 It is the difference and privilege between being grafted into the line of Shem (tent dwellers) rather than living like Ham/Canaan whose sons, Nimrod and Asshur, built the cities of Babel and Ninevah.
-If the Lord doesn’t build the house, they labor in vain who build it.
+Dwelling in the tents of Shem is ultimately about emigrating from our own self-focused life to immigrating to the God of Israel and His Kingdom.
+II Corinthians 5:6-9 It is the difference between being grafted into the line of Shem rather than living like Ham/Canaan whose sons, Nimrod and Asshur, built the cities of Babel and Ninevah and were ultimately destroyed.

-Therefore God commands the nations to come to Jerusalem to keep the Feast of Tabernacles/Booths in the millennium, the only feast to be maintained and celebrated, not only by Israel, but by all the nations that remain who did not come against Jerusalem.
-Zechariah 14:16-19 Therefore, dwelling in the tents of Shem is an eternal command of God.
-It is God’s eternal command to Israel and the nations to celebrate our only true oneness in the God of Israel.
+Therefore God commands the nations to come to Jerusalem to keep the Feast of Tabernacles in the millennium, the only feast to be maintained and celebrated, not only by Israel, but by all the nations that remain.
+Zechariah 14:16-19 Therefore, dwelling in the tents of Shem is God’s eternal command to Israel and the nations to celebrate our only true oneness in the God of Israel.
 This great message extends into eternity, that we are one family in God, citizens of the commonwealth of Israel and that the holy Jerusalem is the eternal city of God and the mother of us all.

-Romans 11 and Ephesians 2 and 3 expand and bring to a fuller understanding what Genesis 9 lays out prophetically, and vice verse.
-Romans11:17, Ephesians 2:19 and Ephesians 3:6 are about Japheth (the Greeks/Gentiles) coming into the tents of Shem, being grafted into the commonwealth of Israel and partaking of the root and fatness of the olive tree.
-It is Japheth partaking of Israel’s riches in and through the God of Shem/Israel-Yeshua, ultimately into life from the dead.
-Romans 11:15 The gifts and callings are without repentance for the Jew (Shem), but they are also without repentance for the Greek/Gentile, (Japheth), for it is when the fulness of the Gentiles (melo hagoiim) comes in, that all Israel will be saved!
-Romans 11:25-26 Japheth must be grafted in through Yeshua to dwell in the tents of Shem (the Name and God of Israel) and so all Israel will be saved.
+Romans 11 and Ephesians 2 and 3 expand and bring to fuller understanding what Genesis 9 lays out prophetically, and vice verse.
+Romans11:17, Ephesians 2:19 and Ephesians 3:6 are about Japheth coming into the tents of Shem, being grafted into the commonwealth of Israel and partaking of the root and fatness of the olive tree, and ultimately into life from the dead.
+Romans 11:15 The gifts and callings are without repentance for the Jew (Shem), but they are also without repentance for the Gentile, (Japheth), for it is when the fulness of the Gentiles (melo hagoiim) comes in, that all Israel will be saved!
+Romans 11:25-26.
+Japheth must be grafted in through Yeshua to dwell in the tents of Shem and so all Israel will be saved!